 Corrosion-resistant alloys are metals engineered to resist degradation by oxidation or other chemical reactions.
-The most common cra’s, used for mild to moderate corrosion resistance, are stainless steels.
+The most common corrosion resistant metals, used for mild to moderate corrosion resistance, are stainless steels, often referred to as rust resistant steel.

-Corrosion-resistant steel is a type of steel that protects against corrosion, making it essentially rustproof.
+Corrosion-resistant steel is a type of steel that protects against corrosion, making it essentially rust resistant steel.
 Stainless steels are iron-based alloys containing a minimum of 10.5% chromium, which is sufficient to prevent rust under typical room-temperature atmospheric conditions.
+These are some of the most widely used corrosion resistant materials for oil and gas along with various industries.

 *While every effort has been made to ensure the accuracy of the above review, assessment, conclusions, and report, the appropriateness of their application and their interpretation remain the sole responsibility of the user.